-The world’s first motorcycle clothing safety ratings program, MotoCAP, has given just half a star each to three sets of rider leggings and mixed reviews on gloves.
+The world’s first motorcycle clothing safety ratings program, MotoCAP, has given just half a star each to three sets of rider leggings and mixed reviews on gloves, although they didn’t test many brands.
+For example these leggings from Ridezza are pretty good, but who is to say how may stars they would actually get.

 However, MotoCAP has invited companies to submit products for ratings and pay a low fee to cover testing.